 Researchers also say that the Chinese regime has been profiting from the forced organ harvesting of Falun Gong practitioners held in detention facilities.
 The practitioners, still living, don’t survive the procedure.
 Hundreds of thousands are likely to have been killed in this manner, at the hands of doctors, according to findings of Canadian human rights lawyer David Matas, former Canadian Member of Parliament David Kilgour, and American investigative reporter Ethan Gutmann.

-Communism is estimated to have killed at least 100 million people, yet its crimes have not been compiled and its ideology still persists.
+Communism is estimated to have killed at least 100 million people, yet its crimes have not been fully compiled and its ideology still persists.
 Epoch Times seeks to expose the history and beliefs of this movement, which has been a source of tyranny and destruction since it emerged.